Sheriff's Office Operations

 The Durham County Sheriff's Office law enforcement functions are fully operational.
 Deputies and other staff continue to carry out all functions of the Sheriff's Office and will continue to do so.

-While the Durham County Courthouse remains open the North Carolina Administrative Office of the Courts, at the direction of Chief Justice Cheri Beasley, has suspended many court functions.
-For information on court related issues please visit the North Carolina Courts website.
+The Durham County Courthouse has remained open however the North Carolina Administrative Office of the Courts, at the direction of Chief Justice Cheri Beasley, suspended many court functions.

 Within the past 14 days have you or anyone living in your household had any of the following symptoms?

-- Have you had close contact with anyone who is under quarantine or has tested positive for COVID-19?
+Have you had close contact with anyone who is under quarantine or has a current positive test for COVID-19?

-The records division of Sheriff's Office remains open to the public with temporarily adjusted hours of 11:00 A.M. through 4:00 P.M.
-All fingerprinting services have been suspended until further notice.
-Please follow posted guidance for the number of people that can be in our lobby at one time.
+The records division of Sheriff's Office remains open to the public.
+If you require fingerprinting services, please make an appointment online.
+When you arrive, follow posted guidance for the number of people that can be in the records division lobby at one time.
 The floor is marked outside the records office to assist you with social distancing if a line begins to form.

-Our Animal Services building is closed to the public while all rabies vaccination and micro-chipping clinics are suspended.
+Our Animal Services building is closed to the public.
+All rabies vaccination and micro-chipping clinics are suspended.
 If your pet needs a vaccination, many local veterinarians are open and can assist you until clinics begin again.
-If you need assistance from an Animal Services deputy for regular services, call our communications center at 919-560-0900.
+As a result of the staffing limits at the shelter, animal surrender pick-ups and trapping services are also suspended.
+If you need assistance from an Animal Services deputy because of an injured or dangerous animal or for other regular services, call our communications center at 919-560-0900.
+During business hours Animal Services staff may be reached at 919-560-0630 to answer questions or take reports.

 Detention Center Operations

 The Durham County Detention facility is taking extra measures to ensure that detainees are protected from the coronavirus.
-On Friday March 13 Sheriff Birkhead approved the following changes for detention center operations.
+Beginning on Friday, March 13 Sheriff Birkhead approved the following changes for detention center operations.
 All changes became effective Monday March 16, 2020:

 - All first appearance hearings are being conducted by video conference.